hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 5/4/2021
-Today I encouterd a problem where my PickUp script didn't reset when the player died.
-This issue was very problematic because I when the player died and the game restarted, the player wouldn't be able to to press E to pick up the object or Q to drop the object again.
-I figured out a solution and mananed to fixed it by adding  "equipped = false;" and "slotFull = false;" at the Start function, this was to make sure that the code reset every time the game restart.
+Today I encountered a problem where my PickUp script didn't reset when the player died.
+This issue was very problematic because when the player died and the game restarted, the player wouldn't be able to press E to pick up the object or Q to drop the object again.
+I figured out a solution and managed to fix it by adding  "equipped = false;" and "slotFull = false;" at the Start function, this was to make sure that the code reset every time the game restart.

     private void Start()
     {